 Dvorak Sec Contemporary

-Named after Directors Olga Dvorak and Petr Sec, Dvorak Sec Contemporary comprises 800 square-meters of exhibition space across two floors in a stylish space designed by local design firm, Konsepti.
+Named after directors Olga Dvorak and Petr Sec, Dvorak Sec Contemporary comprises 800m² of stylish exhibition space across two floors, designed by local design firm, Konsepti.
 Established in 2005, the gallery focuses on emerging artists from the Czech Republic, Britain, the USA, and Germany.
-Dvorac Sec gave American artist Paul Brainard his first solo exhibition in the country, and has exhibited the work of Jakub Matuska, who blends elements of street art with Surrealism.
+Dvorac Sec gave American artist Paul Brainard his first solo exhibition in the country, and has exhibited the work of Jakub Matuska, who blends elements of street art with surrealism.
 In addition to the central gallery space, Dvorak Sec Contemporary also operates the private Gallery Art Factory, which works to develop the Czech art market.

 Dvorak Sec Contemporary, Dlouhá 5, Prague, Czech Republic, +420 607 262 617